Fear of Public Speaking? 6 Subconscious Shifts That Actually Work

 2. Practice in Safe, Low-Stakes Environments

-You can’t change your fear when your body is in full-on fight-or-flight mode.
+You cannot change your fear when your body is in full-on fight-or-flight mode.
 Your nervous system needs to feel safe in order to learn something new.

-That’s why low-pressure practice, like Toastmasters, rehearsal groups, or even role-playing, is so powerful.
-It teaches your subconscious that public speaking doesn’t have to equal panic.
+That is why low-pressure practice, like Toastmasters, rehearsal groups, or even role-playing, is so powerful.
+It teaches your subconscious that public speaking does not have to equal panic.

 What to do: